ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 Advertising poster for the upcoming Indial Bridal Fair in Richmond, British Columbia.
 The intricate design on the

-I'd originally anticipated.
-This art is featured on a fleet of small fishing
+Commissioned silhouette design.
+This art is featured on a fleet of small fishing boats, baseball caps, t-shirts, etc.

 Portrait to commemorate Gerry who passed away recently.